-As discussed in Section 4, we are interested in evaluating how much an attacker, with the ability of creating an unlimited number of fake nodes, can raise the ranking of a given judgement X. We assume that, while it is relatively cheap to create a fully connected Sybil sub-network, it is costly for any Sybil node to enter the social network of an honest node (i.e., to be directly trusted by a honest user).
-We have thus designed our experiments as follows: we have created a completely connected Sybil sub-network of 100 nodes, and attached it to the honest part of the webof-trust with a parametric number k of attack edges; each attack edge is given a weight of 1, and the honest node to which it connects is chosen at random.
+As discussed in Section 4, we are interested in evaluating how much an attacker, with the ability of creating an unlimited number of Sybils, can raise the ranking of a given judgement X. We assume that, while it is relatively cheap to create a fully connected Sybil sub-network, it is costly for any Sybil node to enter the social network of an honest node (i.e., to be directly trusted by an honest user).
+We have thus designed our experiments as follows: we have created a completely connected Sybil sub-network of 100 nodes, and attached it to the honest part of the web of trust with a parametric number k of attack edges; each attack edge is given a weight of 1, and the honest node to which it connects is chosen at random.
 All Sybil nodes copy all the judgements given by a random "victim" V, and then create another edge towards a malicious judgement X (in Last.fm, where judgements are weighted, the weight is set as the maximum between the judgements of the victim).
 We then study how the ranking of X changes, before and after the attack, both on V and on other random nodes in the network, for different values of k.
 Once again, for each algorithm and set of parameters, the results have been obtained with 1,000 instances of the experiment.
-Note that the strength of an attack on traditional CF techniques has usually been measured in terms of the proportion of malicious nodes in the network [17]; however, the number of Sybil nodes is not relevant for PPR- and SOFIA-like algorithms, where the impact of the attacker is limited by the total ranking of the Sybil region.
-We have thus fixed the number of Sybils to 100 in all experiments, while varying parameter k, which does influence the ranking of the Sybil region instead.
+Note that the number of Sybil nodes is not relevant for PPRand SOFIA-like algorithms, where the impact of the attacker is limited by the total ranking of the Sybil region.
+We have thus fixed the number of Sybils to 100, while varying k (which does influence the ranking of the Sybil region instead).

 Table 4 shows how the ranking of malicious judgement X varies, with respect to parameter k, when enacting the attack on the Last.fm dataset (the results of the same experiment on the Citeseer dataset, not shown here for lack of space, are qualitatively equivalent, and all remarks expressed here are valid for both datasets).
-The α and β parameters were the same as those used for the experiments shown in Figure 6.
+The α and β parameters were the same as those used for the experiments shown in Table 3b.
 The first row of the table shows the ranking of X when no attack is in place.

-Let us consider N-SOFIA first.
-Since N-SOFIA does not take into account the social network, the number of attack edges k is irrelevant in this case.
-As shown, the malicious judgement X comes always at the very top of the recommendations made for the victim node V, even though, before the attack, such judgement was in position 12K or above!
-The ranking of X becomes very high even for nodes who are not specifically under attack, thus confirming the fact that N-SOFIA, like traditional collaborative filtering techniques based on taste similarity only, is highly vulnerable to Sybil attacks.
-Note also that, unlike PPR and SOFIA, algorithms that do not limit the amount of trust that a Sybil region can gain, will suffer more by (cheaply) increasing the number of Sybil nodes.

-On the contrary, the impact of the attack on Personalised PageRank is marginal.
-In this case, being a victim is undistinguishable from being any node in the network, given that
+Let us consider N-SOFIA and cosine-based collaborative filtering (CF) first.
+Since these algorithms do not take into account the social network, the number of attack edges k is irrelevant in these cases.
+As shown, the malicious judgement X comes always at the very top of the recommendations made for the victim node V, even though, before the attack, such judgement was in position 2.5K or above!
+The ranking of X becomes very high even for nodes who are not specifically under attack, thus confirming the fact that both N-SOFIA and traditional collaborative filtering techniques based on taste similarity only are highly vulnerable to Sybil attacks.
+On the contrary, the impact of the attack on PPR is marginal.
+In this case, being a victim is undistinguishable from being any node in the network, given that individual opinions are not taken into consideration.
+As the table shows, even when the Sybil region has conquered 100 attack edges, the ranking of the malicious judgement X is at position 2000 or above in 50% of the cases.